 For complete instructions to configure your RADIUS server or Active Directory server, see the vendor documentation for each server.

 Configure NPS for Windows Server 2016 or 2012 R2

 - In Windows Server Manager, make sure NPS is installed with a Network Policy and Access Service role that uses the Network Policy Server role service.

 - Add a New Radius Client to NPS that includes the IP address of your Firebox, uses the RADIUS Standard vendor, and set a manual shared secret for the RADIUS client and Firebox.

 - Add a network policy with these settings:

 - Select the Active Directory user group that includes the wireless users you want to authenticate.

-- Specify Access granted as the access permissions for the policy, and do not specify an EAP type.
+- Specify Access granted as the access permissions for the policy, and specify an EAP type.